 The next three sculptures are grouped in the Central Park

 The Gate of the Kiss takes it’s name from the kissing motifs sculpted on the pillars.
 It’s appearance as a gate is associated with the transition to another life.
-This concept is still connected with the idea of sacrifice and eternity, which gives unity to the sculptor’s works.
+This concept is still connected with the idea of sacrifice and eternity, which gives unity to the works of Constantin Brancusi.
 The monument can be also seen as a symbol for unity.
 The two supporting pillars are each divided into four pillars, resulting eight in total.
 They represent the eight Romanian historical provinces, held together in Motherland (the massive beam on top).
 Nowadays, it’s a national symbol for love.

 On one side and the other of the alley that leads to the Table of Silence, there are stone chairs, in groups of three.
 Following the military theme, the Alley of Chairs represents the soldiers that fight out of obligation and that would rather sit aside.